Trodelvy® (sacituzumab govitecan-hziy)

 The ASCENT study, a global, openlabel, randomized, confirmatory, phase 3 study, was conducted to investigate efficacy and safety of SG vs chemotherapy TPC in patients with refractory or relapsed mTNBC who received ≥2 prior chemotherapies for unresectable, locally advanced, or metastatic disease.2

-Patients with mTNBC (N=529) were enrolled and randomly assigned (1:1) to receive SG 10 mg/kg IV on Days 1 and 8 of a 21-day cycle (n=267) or single-agent TPC (n=262 [ie eribulin, n=139; vinorelbine, n=52; gemcitabine, and n=38; capecitabine, n=33]).
+Patients with mTNBC (N=529) were enrolled and randomly assigned (1:1) to receive SG 10 mg/kg IV on Days 1 and 8 of a 21-d cycle (n=267) or single-agent TPC (n=262 [ie, eribulin, n=139; vinorelbine, n=52; gem, n=38; and cape, n=33]).
 Treatment was continued until the first of the following events: disease progression, unacceptable toxicity, discontinuation from the study, or death.
 The study protocol allowed a predefined maximum of 15% for patients with BrM for ≥4 wk.
 Patients with known BrM required baseline brain MRI/CT scans that were conducted every 6 wk for 36 wk and every 9 wk thereafter until disease progression led to study treatment discontinuation; confirmatory imaging was performed 4 to 6 wk after attaining responses.2

 Post hoc subgroup analysis of patients with stable BrM3

-A post hoc subgroup analysis evaluated the efficacy and safety of SG in patients who were BMPos, defined as having stable CNS disease for ≥4 wk by MRI, ≥2 wk from discontinuation of antiseizure medication, and corticosteroid dose (≤20 mg prednisone equivalent) that was stable or decreasing for ≥2 wk.3 Among the patients (N=529) enrolled in the ASCENT study, 61 (12%) patients were BMPos (SG, n=32; TPC, n=29).
-From the SG and TPC groups respectively, 2 (6%) and 6 (21%) patients did not receive treatment.
-Baseline characteristics were generally balanced between the ITT and BMPos groups (Table 1).
+A post hoc subgroup analysis evaluated the efficacy and safety of SG in patients who were BMPos, defined as having stable CNS disease for ≥4 wk by MRI, ≥2 wk from discontinuation of antiseizure medication, and corticosteroid dose (≤20 mg prednisone equivalent) that was stable or decreasing for ≥2 wk.
+Among the patients (N=529) enrolled in the ASCENT study, 61 (12%) patients were BMPos (SG, n=32; TPC, n=29).
+From the SG and TPC groups, 2 (6%) and 6 (21%) patients, respectively, did not receive treatment.
+Baseline characteristics were generally balanced between the ITT and BMPos study populations (Table 1).

 Table 1.
-ASCENT Subgroup Analysis in the ITT and BMPos Population: Select Baseline Patient and Disease Characteristics3
+ASCENT Subgroup Analysis in the ITT and BMPos Populations: Select Baseline Patient and Disease Characteristics3

 ITT (N=529)